Atatürk's Main Principles: History

 During the reign of Sultan Abdulaziz, some Ottoman intellectuals, especially Ali Suavi, were influenced by the Narodnik movement in Russia and began to deal with the problems of the people.
 At the end of the 19th century, many literary figures, especially Mehmet Emin Yurdakul, were affected by populism.
 After the Young Turk Revolution, the word 'folk' found wide usage.
 For a long time, populism was thought of as the act of benevolent intellectuals for the benefit of the masses.

 This understanding began to change after World War I. Ziya Gökalp concluded, under the influence of Durkheim, that class conflict was bad, and shortly after the Soviet Revolution in 1918, opposed it and defended populism against it.
 Gökalp defined populism as follows:

 This approach largely lends itself to solidarism.
 This understanding greatly influenced nationalists, especially the Kemalists, during the Turkish War of Independence.
 Although the corporations proposed by Gökalp were not realized, the principle of no classes was accepted by the Kemalist leaders.
 Kemalist leaders, especially Atatürk, insisted that classes were not yet developed in Turkey.
 They adopted the idea of solidarity in order to fight communism and the idea of class struggle.
 They also saw this as the justification for the one-party system.

 Although populism is a principle that is quickly adopted, after World War II, it remained largely in the background during the rapid industrialization and capitalistization process.

-Secularism
+Laicism

-Secularism means that the state does not discriminate on the basis of beliefs in its relations with its citizens, especially the dominant belief in a society.
+Laicism means that the state does not discriminate on the basis of beliefs in its relations with its citizens, especially the dominant belief in a society.
 In other words, it is the principle that advocates the non-reference of any religion in state administration and the impartiality of the state against religions, which aims to base the state order, educational institutions and legal rules on reason and science, not on religion.
 In addition, it enables the individual to protect his/her freedom of religion by leaving the religious affairs to one's conscience.

-According to secularism, religion is part of one's private life and thus the state has no say in religious matters.
-Secularism is the separation of religion and state.
+According to laicism, religion is part of one's private life and thus the state has no say in religious matters.
+Laicism is the separation of religion and state.

-Secularism is included in the preconditions of all other principles except etatism: It is the precondition of democracy: because without secularism there can be no real freedom of thought.
-It is the precondition of revolutionism: because in a society that has not accepted secularism, even the discussion of changing institutions that are behind the requirements of science and the age cannot be made.
-It is the precondition of populism: because in a religious state, the opinions of the religious "elites" are important, not the wishes of the people.
-In his book "Civil Information", which he wrote in his own handwriting, Atatürk attributes his understanding of secularism to the principles of separating not only religion and state affairs but also religion from politics, and making laws according to the needs of society, not religion.

-The stages of secularization in Turkey are as follows:
+The stages of laicization in Turkey are as follows: